What Is Customer Experience Analytics?

 Consider the following scenario:

-- How easy it to customize the tools?
+How easy is it to customize the tools?

 Once you ponder over these questions, you will have a clear view of the type of solutions that are needed for your organization.